Coronavirus / Self-isolation

 Self-isolation is when you stay in your home and don’t go out because there’s a risk you might spread coronavirus to other people.

-The law says that, if you are told to self-isolate by NHS Test and Trace, you must stay at one address for 10 days, and you must not leave that address unless certain exceptions apply.
+The law says that, if you are told to self-isolate by NHS Test and Trace, you must stay at one address for 10 days.
+Government guidance now states that you are able to end your self-isolation period after 5 days (instead of 10) if you can provide 2 negative lateral flow tests.
+The first should be taken on your fifth day of self-isolation, and the second should be taken 24 hours later.
+In either case, you must not leave that address during your self-isolation unless certain exceptions apply.
 This address can be:

 - your home